MatthewChow03/MatthewChow03/README.md

 My passion is computer engineering with a niche in sustainability and transportation.
 I believe cars today are not mechanical, electrical, or manufacturing endeavours, they are software driven robots.
 It fascinates me that vehicles have brains, implemented in the roots of their embedded systems.

 My current focus is to build up the skills needed to create the next generation of automobiles; between my degree, my projects, my tenacity, and my ambition, I am trying to put myself on the right path.
-Working on solar race cars with <a href="https://ubcsolar.com/">UBC Solar</a>, I am gaining experience as a developer, but also a perspective on sustainability that is vital to people, profit, and the planet.
+Working on solar race cars with <a href="https://ubcsolar.com/">UBC Solar</a>, I am gaining experience as a developer, in addition to a sustainable perspective that is vital for engineering design.

 My dream is to work on the next generation of intelligent transportation while minimizing the impacts that vehicles have on our world.

 <h3 align="left">🎸 Fun Facts </h3>

 I am a [self taught guitarist](https://www.instagram.com/p/BNUxJOEgT5F/) and a one man band.
 I play the melody, chords, bassline, and occasionally, the percussion.
-This is also known as (percussive) fingerstyle.
+This is also known as percussive fingerstyle guitar.

 I have been weightlifting for over 4 years, battling many health complications along the way.
-I am currently dealing with a growth in my ankle, but I like to say that every challenge someone faces is a lesson that can be taught to others.
+I am currently dealing with a growth in my ankle, although I like to say that every challenge someone faces is a lesson that can be taught to others.
 I am always open to having a chat about diet, training programs, and fitness.

 <h3 align="left">🌎 My Mantras</h3>